 Include a Back-to-Top Button

-By doing this every time any page is scrolled down, apart from adding to the charm of the pages, those pages will be much easier to navigate, for it will be simple for someone to click a button and stand back at the beginning of that page.
-This small addition will aid great user interaction on such long pages, and hence, definite usage of this function is highly encouraged.
+By doing this every time a page is scrolled down, apart from adding to its charm, it will be simpler to navigate, as someone may click a button and stand back at the beginning of that page.
+Such user interaction on these long pages will be better than without this button, and so, it is highly recommended to do so.

 Case Studies: Successful Footer Designs